 South East England Councils (SEEC) was established in April 2009 to represent and promote the views and interests of the 74 local authorities in the South East.

-With members representing all tiers of local authorities and all three main political parties, SEEC carries a unique mandate as the single democratic voice of the South East.
+With members representing all tiers of local authorities and different political parties, SEEC carries a unique mandate as the single democratic voice of the South East.
 SEEC is a voluntary body funded by member council subscriptions.
-For more information, including the benefits of membership, please see here.
+More information, including the benefits of membership.

 SEEC’s key principles

 SEEC has a wide remit, which includes effective representation of local authority interests on issues affecting South East councils.
 SEEC works to four principles:

 1. Strive for a fair funding deal for the South East

 Making the case for fairer national funding settlements for South East local authorities and maximising councils’ access to EU funding opportunities.

 2. Promote the South East’s position as a leading global economy

 Making the case for strategic infrastructure and investment needs to maintain the South East’s international competitiveness, including joint working with business.